dokkev/obsidian-valut/NVIDIA Isaac Gym/Quick Overview.md

-Conventional CPU based RL conducts numerous simulation and saves to RAM prior to uploading to GPU to train policy DNN.
+Traditional RL conducts numerous simulation and saves to RAM prior to uploading to GPU to train policy DNN.